sudheerj/javascript-interview-questions/README.md

 142. ### What is a polyfill

-     A polyfill is a piece f JS code used to provide modern functionality on older browsers that do not natively support it.
+     A polyfill is a piece of JS code used to provide modern functionality on older browsers that do not natively support it.
 For example, Silverlight plugin polyfill can be used to mimic the functionality of an HTML Canvas element on Microsoft Internet Explorer 7.

      **[⬆ Back to Top](#table-of-contents)**

 143. ### What are break and continue statements

-     The break statement is used to "jumps out" of a loop. i.e, It breaks the loop and continues executing the code after the loop.
+     The break statement is used to "jump out" of a loop. i.e, It breaks the loop and continues executing the code after the loop.

      ```javascript
      for (i = 0; i < 10; i++) {